Tap and die: Machine tapping

 Tapping may either be achieved by a hand tapping by using a set of taps (first tap, second tap & final (finish) tap) or using a machine to do the tapping, such as a lathe, radial drilling machine, bench type drill machine, pillar type drill machine, vertical milling machines, HMCs, VMCs.
 Machine tapping is faster, and generally more accurate because human error is eliminated.
 Final tapping is achieved with single tap.

 Although in general machine tapping is more accurate, tapping operations have traditionally been very tricky to execute due to frequent tap breakage and inconsistent quality of tapping.

+Tap Breakage

 Common reasons for tap breakage are: